-Meet Dan McKee
+Meet Dan Mckee

-Born in 1952, McKee graduated from Cumberland High School and went on to receive a B.A. from Assumption College in Worcester, MA and then finally an M.B.A from the Kennedy School of Government at Harvard University.
+McKee graduated from Cumberland High School and went on to receive a B.A. from Assumption College in Worcester, MA and then finally an M.B.A from the Kennedy School of Government at Harvard University.

 As a six-term Mayor of Cumberland, Dan succeeded in rescuing the town’s finances from junk bond status, achieving a total of 6 bond rating upgrades over 12 years.
 He managed an $86 million town budget, successfully negotiated police, fire and municipal employee contracts and created the state’s first Mayoral Academy public charter school, Blackstone Valley Prep.